AhmadHoghooghi/HelloWorldSeries/README.md

 * [Packt Book Building a RESTful Web Service with Spring Example](https://github.com/AhmadHoghooghi/HelloWorldSeries/tree/master/RestWithSpringBook): Example of Book: [Building a RESTful Web Service with Spring](https://www.packtpub.com/web-development/building-restful-web-service-spring).

+* [ASTA-Exercise-1 ](https://github.com/AhmadHoghooghi/HelloWorldSeries/tree/master/contacts/): Implementation of Exercise 1 of [ASTA](http://asta.ir/) on [JavaCup.ir](http://javacup.ir/javaee-exercise/).
+In theis Example a simple web application is implemented in 3 layer architecture according to conventions used in _ASTA.ir_.
+AngularJS and Bootstrap is used in front end.
+Its a single page application and RESTfull web service is used as for data retrieval from server.

 # Tools
 ## Build Tools